Emma Bridgewater

 Emma Bridgewater is a British ceramics manufacturing company founded in 1985.
-Specialising in earthenware tableware. they are noted for their polka dot design among others.
+The company specialises in earthenware tableware, manufactured in Stoke-on-Trent, England.
+The pottery is produced using traditional techniques.
 The company is one of the largest pottery manufacturers based entirely in the UK.

-There are two Emma Bridgewater shops in London as well as an outlet store located at the company's factory in Hanley, Stoke-on-Trent.
+There are two Emma Bridgewater shops in London as well as two outlet stores, located at the company's factory in Hanley, Stoke-on-Trent, and in Bicester Village, Oxfordshire respectively.

+The company has been certified as a B-Corporation since January 2022.

 History

-The company was founded by Emma Bridgewater when being unable to find a suitable cup and saucer for a gift she decided to create her own.
+The company was founded by Emma Rice, née Bridgewater, in 1985 when being unable to find a suitable cup and saucer for a gift for her mother she decided to create her own.
 Drawing four shapes, a mug, a bowl, a jug and a dish, samples were created in Stoke-on-Trent.

+In 1995, the company purchased a former Victorian factory site in Hanley, Stoke-on-Trent, and converted the site.
+Production began there in 1996.

+During a royal visit, Bridgewater discussed the brand's launch of its biggest ever collection of Royal commemorative ware to celebrate Queen Elizabeth II's Diamond Jubilee in 2012.
+Catherine, Princess of Wales, made an official visit to the factory in 2015.

 In its first year the company had a turnover of around £30,000.
 By 2009 this had increased to almost £8 million, and £11 million in 2010, employing 180 people.

 According to their website, in 2022 around 230 people worked their factory and produce 1.7 million pieces annually.

-Products
+Products and Production

+Emma Bridgewater earthenware is manufactured using "traditional techniques of manufacture and decoration", for example decoration is hand-applied using sponges, brushes and transfers.
+The earthenware is produced using mould casting, before being fettled and sponged, and then fired.
+Decoration is then applied using either sponge painting or lithographing.
+Sponge painted decoration was a historically common technique in the British pottery industry, but had fallen out of manufacturing practice until it was revived by the company in the 1980s.
+The polka dot pattern is one prominent Emma Bridgewater design created using this technique.

-Emma Bridgewater's pottery designs are also adapted for application onto textiles, glass, tin, stationery, and melamine.
-During a visit by Prince Andrew, Emma discussed the brand's launch of its biggest ever collection of Royal commemorative ware to celebrate the Queen's Diamond Jubilee in 2012.
+Emma Bridgewater also produces a range of homeware and gifts.
+The company's pottery designs are adapted for application onto textiles, glass, tin, stationery, and melamine.